GerritCodeReview/aws-gerrit/Configuration.md

 * `HOSTED_ZONE_NAME`: Optional.
 Name of the hosted zone. `mycompany.com` by default.
 * `GERRIT_KEY_PREFIX` : Optional.
 Secrets prefix used during the [Import into AWS Secret Manager](#import-into-aws-secret-manager).
   `gerrit_secret` by default.
+* `GERRIT_BUILD_NO_CACHE`: Optional.
+Don't use the Docker build cache when building the Gerrit image.
+  Any non-zero length string will set this.
+Unset by default, so the cache is used.

 #### Scheduled Git Garbage Collection